Back to all blog articles

 Cost engineers determine the optimal cost structure for manufacturing components at a Greenfield site, based on the lowest Total Landed Cost (TLC) and the best technology concept.

-Analysing and Optimising Costs
+Analyzing and Optimizing Costs

 By dissecting both their own and competitors' products, companies can uncover potential savings.
 However, it's crucial to recognize that not all identified savings can be realised, due to patents and proprietary processes.